AlexPresso/ZUnivers-Webhooks/README.md

 - Edit `config.json` and add
   your [webhook endpoint(s)](https://support.discord.com/hc/fr/articles/228383668-Utiliser-les-Webhooks).
 You can add multiple webhook URLs to dilute the Discord rate limiting (number of message you can send per second) on multiple endpoints.
-I recommand you add at least 5.
+I recommend you add at least 5.
 - Run `zunivers-webhooks` again and you're done.

 `config.json` example: